 The primary difference is the amount of asphalt used in making the product.
 Sources mentioned that architectural shingles use more asphalt.
 This results in more weight owned by the architectural shingles, and the base is way thicker than the counterpart.

 In addition, architectural shingles are said to have a better quality of adhesives.
-So, not only is the asphalt better in amount and quality, the adhesive is too better compared to the composite one.
+So, not only is the asphalt better in amount and quality, but the adhesive is also better compared to the composite one.

 Are Architectural Shingles Better?